soloesteban/masters_stevens/README.md

 The project consists of modeling and documenting a system to capture, manage and publish knowledge of best practices how to perform systems engineering of medical devices.

 Several of the documents and artifacts of this project are modeled using SysML and documented in markdown (.md and .qmd).
-This enables:
-- platform independence,
-- standerization,
-- publishing flexibility,
-- reuse,
-- and transfer.
+This enables: - platform independence, - standardization, - publishing flexibility, - reuse, - and transfer.

 The markdown files were primarily edited using Visual Studio Code and rendered with Pandoc/Quarto.